qesya/spacex-data-viewer/README.md

-// README.md
-/*
 # SpaceX Data Viewer

-This is a Next.js application built to showcase data consumption from the SpaceX API.
+Showcase data consumption from the SpaceX API.
 It uses the latest App folder structure and incorporates TypeScript and Tailwind CSS for styling.

 ## Features
 - Two pages: Launches and Rockets